blake-a-miller/README/README.md

 Once a data packet reaches the transport layer it is fully prepped and ready for delivery.
 The transport layer is the layer where the data packet begins its journey through the network to reach its destination.
 There are several protocols that exist to support data transmissions.
-A few of them, such as Transmission Control Protocol (TCP) have been around and frequently used for decades.
+A few of them, such as Transmission Control Protocol (TCP) were developed decades ago, and have been used frequently since.
 A protocol is a set of rules governing the exchange or transmission of data between devices.

 The transport layer works more efficiently when working in a connection-oriented communication, unlike the connectionless capabilities we see in the network layer.
 This is not to say that the tranpsort layer is incapable, rather, a strong connection is preferred.
 TCP is connection-oriented.